ryo-abiko/BdCNN/README.md

 |:--:|:--:|:--:|
 |<img src="noisy_image.png" width=70%>|<img src="denoised_image.png" width=70%>|<img src="barbara.png" width=70%>|

+## Requirements
+- MATLAB ( < R2019a)

 ## Usage
-Our code is based on MATLAB.
+run `demo.m`

 If GPU is available, MATLAB will run the code on GPU automatically.

-run `demo.m`

 To select the GPU, run `gpuDevice(number)` before running the demo file.

 ## Citation
 Please cite this paper if you use this code.